|Major Groups > Clubs & Corals > Xylaria > Xylaria cubensis|

 by Michael Kuo

-This club-shaped species of Xylaria is common in the southeastern states, the lower Appalachians, and in the tropics, but rare or absent elsewhere in North America.
+This club-shaped species of Xylaria is fairly common in the southeastern states, the lower Appalachians, and in the tropics, but rare or absent elsewhere in North America.
 It grows directly from the wood of decaying hardwood logs, and features a coppery brown surface (before it eventually turns black).
-Under the microscope it has fairly small spores that lack the "germ slits" common to many other Xylaria species.
+Under the microscope it has fairly small spores that usually lack the "germ slits" common to many other Xylaria species.

 The "anamorph," or asexual stage, of Xylaria cubensis looks quite a bit different from its sexual stage.
 Though the anamorph was recognized previously by some as a separate species, "Xylocoremium flabelliforme," current taxonomic rules require sexual and asexual stages to be treated as one taxonomic entity.
 The anamorph appears in winter, spring, and early summer, and looks a bit like soggy cotton candy on a tiny stick.